RoboSchmied/Documentation/EX-F1/exf1-disassemle.md

 - It is necessary to get into the zoom optic.
 <img src="IMG/EX-F1-028.jpg " width="800" >
 <img src="IMG/EX-F1-029.jpg " width="800" >

+## After that it was easy to fix it

 <img src="IMG/EX-F1-030.jpg " width="800" >

+# Here you see the broken part

 <img src="IMG/EX-F1-031.jpg " width="800" >

 ## It works again  :)